 Since the dawn of time, humans have been wanderers, from our forager ancestors to today’s modern travelers.
 But at the end of the day, we always seek shelter: a room and perhaps a nice meal.
 Until we lose our natural instinct to wander, hotels and inns will always be a staple of human culture.
-Proof of the longevity of our wandering ways exists in hotel establishments that have existed for centuries—like these 8 historic hotels, at least 1 of which has been offering room and board to travelers for over a millennia.
+Proof of the longevity of our wandering ways exists in hotel establishments that have existed for centuries—like these 8 historic hotels, at least 1 of which has been offering room and board to travelers for over a millennium.

 8. Rambagh Palace, India